AbsaOSS/pramen/README.md

   }

   hive {
+    # The API to use to query Hive.
+Valid values are: "sql" (default), "spark_catalog"
+    hive.api = "sql"

     database = "my_db"

     # Optional, use only if you want to use JDBC rather than Spark metastore to query Hive